 The ACTT is funded through subventions from the Government of Trinidad and Tobago for recurrent expenditure.
-Based on the ACTT's projected activities for the fiscal year and in accordance with its strategic direction, a budget request of \$16,868,402.00 for Recurrent Expenditure was submitted to the line Ministry.
-Arising from the budget presentation for fiscal 2019/2020, the ACTT was allocated funds under Estimates of Recurrent Expenditure for fiscal year 2019/2020 in the sum of \$12,000,000.00.
+Based on the ACTT's projected activities for the fiscal year, and in accordance with its strategic direction, a budget request of \$20,272,120.00 for Recurrent Expenditure was submitted to the line Ministry.
+Arising from the budget presentation for fiscal 2020/2021, the ACTT was advised that its allocation of funds under Estimates of Recurrent Expenditure for fiscal year 2020/2021 was \$10,000,000.00 in the first instance.